 Winds of Destiny, Change: One of the effects of Blue Gnosis and one of the first noticed by the characters is that it can enhance 'luck'.
 A miner from Mainz makes an absurd amount of money this way, until his luck finally runs out when he comes across Lechter

 This is also hinted to be one of the powers of the original Demiourgos, before it was combined with elements of Space and Time manipulation to turn it into a Reality Warper.
 Since Gnosis forms a link between the user and Demiourgos, increased luck would be a natural byproduct.

-You Can't Go Home Again: In Zero: Renne technically can go home after the events of the game but she chooses not to, seeing that it's best for all concerned if her parents don't learn what happened to their missing daughter over the past eight years.
-It's okay though, because she has a new home by the end of the game.
+You Can't Go Home Again: In Zero: Renne technically can go home after the events of the game but she chooses not to, believing it best for all concerned if her parents don't learn what happened to their missing daughter over the past eight years, especially as she is wracked with guilt once she understands their side of the story.
+It isn't all bad, though, because she has a new home by the end of the game.

 Ao reveals this to be the case for Wazy.
 How his Stigma appeared resulted in the people of his hometown considering him a 'godslayer' and banishing him.
 Lloyd invites him to consider Crossbell his second home near the end of the game if you see his special bond scene

 You Shall Not Pass: Garcia of all people does this for Lloyd when they are escaping from prison together in Ao no Kiseki.

 During the crisis at the end of Zero, Sergei and Dudley stay behind to buy time for the SSS to escape with KeA and Shizuku.
 The party then does this themselves, holding the line at the IBC against the controlled CGF forces attacking the city.
 Fortunately, multiple Big Damn Heroes prevent the scene from turning into a Last Stand.